Punti–Hakka Clan Wars: Background

-The origin of the ethnic group Punti (本地; Pha̍k-fa-sṳ: Pún-thi) literally means "natives" while Hakka (客家; Pha̍k-fa-sṳ: Hak-kâ) literally means "guest family".
+The origin of the ethnic group Punti (Pha̍k-fa-sṳ: Pún-thi) literally means "natives" while Hakka (Hak-kâ) literally means "guest family".
 The Punti are also referred to by the language they speak, Yue Chinese.
 The origins of the conflict lay in resentment of the Cantonese (Punti is a Cantonese endonym of the Cantonese people) towards the Hakka people, whose dramatic population growth threatened the Cantonese.
 In response, the Hakka were marginalized and resentful, as they were forced to inhabit the hills and waterways, rather than the fertile plains.

 The Cantonese-speaking Punti were protective of their fertile lands and so newcomers were pushed to the outer fringes of the fertile plains, or they settled in more mountainous regions.
-During the 19th century, the tension between the two groups (the Hakkas had by then been settled for several hundred years) led to a series skirmishes in the Pearl River Delta, known as the Punti–Hakka Clan Wars; The Punti are better known as the Cantonese people today.
+During the 19th century, the tension between the two groups (the Hakkas had by then been settled for several hundred years) led to a series of skirmishes in the Pearl River Delta, known as the Punti–Hakka Clan Wars; The Punti are better known as the Cantonese people today.

-During the Qing conquest of the Ming, Ming loyalists under Koxinga established a rump state and a regional office for the Ming dynasty in Taiwan in the hopes of eventually retaking China proper.
+During the Qing conquest of the Ming, Ming loyalists under Koxinga established a rump state and a regional office for the Ming dynasty in Taiwan in the ambitions of eventually retaking China proper.
 In an attempt to defeat Koxinga and his men without war, the Kangxi Emperor strengthened the sea ban (haijin) in 1661 and issued the order for the Great Clearance of the southeastern coast.
 Han Chinese, especially the ethnic Tanka, who were living off the coast of Shandong to Guangdong were ordered to destroy their property and to move 30 to 50 li (about 16–31 km) inland upon pain of death to deprive the Taiwan-based anti-Qing loyalists of support or targets to raid.
 The governors and viceroys of the affected provinces submitted scathing memorials, and the policy was reversed after eight years.
 In 1669 and 1671, however, strong typhoons destroyed what few settlements existed.

 As far fewer Punti returned to the abandoned lands than had been expected, the Qing ruler decided to provide incentives to repopulate these areas.
 The most visible of those who responded were the Hakka.
 For some time, the Punti and the Hakka lived together peacefully.
 As the population of Guangdong soared, life became increasingly difficult, and unrest broke out, such as the Red Turban Rebellion, which was led by the Cantonese who attacked Ho Yun and Fat Shan.